It reset, it didn’t resolve.

 My work is grounded in cognitive-behavioral and solution-focused approaches to pattern maintenance and change.

 These patterns tend to unfold in phases, where underlying issues remain present but vary in prominence over time.
-Each phase carries into the next until the pattern completes and eventually resets, often repeating in a similar form.
+Each phase carries into the next until the pattern completes and eventually resets, with some phases unfolding non-linearly.

 My integrated approach is tailored to helping high-functioning high-achievers build self-awareness of this loop and learn how to interrupt it so that they can resolve within, instead of continuously resetting on the surface.